 You might be wondering why an elk’s weight is so important.
 Well, it is because a heavier game means more meat.

 Elk meat is considered a valuable type of meat because it is far richer in nutrients than any other meat such as chicken, pork, or beef.
 The meat also has a unique taste and scent.
+It’s also considered a lean-meat because game animals usually have less unhealthy fat compared to cattle or poultry meat.

 Many hunters hunt elk for this reason and therefore want to know how much a bull elk will weigh once cleaned and deboned or in other words, how much meat they can get from it.

-An elk’s dressed weight is also known as its carcass weight or dead weight.
+An elk’s field-dressed weight is also known as its carcass weight or dead weight.
 This is the weight of the animal after partially butchered to remove the internal organs, the head, and other undesirable portions such as the feet, legs, head, and tail.
 Internal organs are collectively called the viscera and are composed of almost all organs found in the abdomen such as the heart, lungs, and intestines.

 Think of the dressed chickens you always find at your local grocery store.
-This is essentially the same thing, but this time applied to game animals.
+This is essentially the same thing, but this time applied to wild animals.
 To give you an idea of how an elk is hunted, field dressed, and quartered, check out this video.

 So, as hunters, we are not really concerned about the elk’s total weight, rather, we seek to know it so that we can approximate how much meat we can pack out on one kill.
 Aside from that, this information is very helpful in choosing a way to transport or pack out this large animal, especially today when horses are no longer used to haul dead prey.